core-wg/coral/draft-ietf-core-coral.md

 For easy representation of CoRAL documents in text, CBOR diagnostic notation is used.
-Along with indentation and comments, the notation introduced in {{I-D.bormann-cbor-edn-literals}} is used to represent CRIs.
+Along with indentation and comments, the notation introduced in {{!I-D.bormann-cbor-edn-literals}} is used to represent CRIs.
 This format is not expected to be sent over the network.

 \[ To be discussed: